doksu/thirdman/README.md

 To install and configure this app on your supported platform, follow these steps:

-1. Install this app on all search peers of ES (ie. indexing servers) as you would with any other app
 1. Install this app on the ES search head/s (see more details below) as you would with any other app
-1. Customise the correlation search as required in ES
+2. Customise the correlation search as required
-1. Enable correlation search
+3. Enable correlation search

+N.B.
+If the maximum size of static lookup files has not yet been increased from the default, you will need to do so by adding a stanza such as this to limits.conf:

+[lookup]
+max_memtable_bytes=200000000

 ##### Deploy to single server instance
 Steps are the same as above, however step two will be redundant.